Local times in critical generations of a random walk in random environment on trees: Table of important notation

 \begin{merci} The author is partially supported for this work by the NZ Royal Society Te Apārangi Marsden Fund (22-UOA-052) entitled "Genealogies of samples of individuals selected at random from stochastic populations: probabilistic structure and applications".
-The author also benefited during the preparation of this paper from the support of Hua Loo-Keng Center for Mathematical Sciences (AMSS, Chinese Academy of Sciences) and the National Natural Science Foundation of China (No. 12288201). \end{merci}
+The author also benefited during the preparation of this paper from the support of Hua Loo-Keng Center for Mathematical Sciences (AMSS, Chinese Academy of Sciences) and the National Natural Science Foundation of China (No. 12288201). \\ Finally, I would like to express my sincere thanks to an anonymous referee for her/his very careful reading of the paper, her/his relevant and precise remarks that were very useful to help improve the paper. \end{merci}